 - Public sector finances (Article 9 (2)): States Parties are required to promote transparency and accountability in the management of public finances.

-- Public administration (Article 10): States Parties are required to enhance transparency in the public administration with regard to its organisation, functioning, and decision-making processes.
+- Public administration (Article 10): States Parties are required to enhance transparency in the public administration with regard to its organization, functioning, and decision-making processes.

 - Private sector transparency (Article 12 (2c)): The UNCAC refers to the need for transparency in the private sector for anti-corruption measures to be effective.
 In particular, it requires States Parties to promote transparency among private entities, including where appropriate, measures regarding the identity of legal and natural persons involved in the establishment and management of corporate entities.